-Pick one or more: Osama Bin Laden, Muammar Khadaffi, Latino immigrants, gay people, African-American teenagers, anyone at all from the Mid-East.
+Pick one or more: Vladimir Putin, Kim Jong Un, Latino immigrants, transgender people, African-American teenagers, anyone at all from the Mid-East.
+Trump supporters.

-Whenever our attention settles upon one of these Others, we are attempting in our minds to describe the limits of our own identity.
+But it is important, perhaps critical, to understand that whenever our attention settles upon one of these Others, we are attempting in our minds to describe, to convince ourselves of the limits of our own identity.
 In “other” words, we are constantly listing the characteristics of these other individuals and groups to know that we are “not them,” and thus to know who “we” are.

-But many indigenous or so-called “primitive” people knew quite well that the soul (and the soul of a nation) grows by gradually coming to the awareness that the Other is simply a mirror onto ourselves.
-The ancient Greeks knew this.
+For thousands of years indigenous or so-called “primitive” people knew quite well that the soul (and the soul of a nation) matures by gradually coming to the awareness that the Other is simply a mirror onto ourselves.
+The ancient Greeks certainly knew this.
 Their word for “stranger” – xenos – the root of “xenophobia” – also meant “guest.”

 With these mythic/historical roots of “Othering” in mind, we might consider an irony of the most massive proportions.
 The esteemed Israeli historian Shlomo Sand, author of the great book, The Invention of the Jewish People, has called into question many of the assumptions that Israelis (and by extension, all the rest of us) take for granted by way of knowing their history and identity.

 Why do I bring these ideas to your attention?
-Very simply, because (if we accept his arguments) a certain conclusion is unavoidable.
-Those thousands of Jews didn’t leave and they didn’t disappear.
-In the seventhcentury, when Muslim armies conquered the entire Middle East, these Jews and almost everyone else in the area converted to Islam.
+Very simply, because (if we accept his arguments) we cannot avoid a certain conclusion.
+Those hundreds of thousands of Jews didn’t leave and they didn’t disappear.

-Thirteen centuries later, when Jewish Israelis (and most Americans) “know” who they are by seeing the Palestinians as the ultimate Other, they would be astonished to learn the truth: in this case, the Other is ourselves.
-Indeed, since most Israelis are not originally from the area, and the ancestors of most Palestinians may well have been Jewish themselves, we confront the great irony: the Other is maybe even more you than you think you are!
+Thirteen centuries later, with that historical memory long forgotten, when Jewish Israelis (and most older American Jews) “know” who they are by seeing the Palestinians as the ultimate Other, they would be astonished to learn the truth.
+In this case, the Other is ourselves.